Leo Frank: Early life

-Leo Max Frank was born in Cuero, Texas on April 17, 1884 to Rudolph Frank and Rachel "Rae" Jacobs.
-The family moved to Brooklyn in 1884 when Leo was three months old.
+Leo Max Frank was born in Cuero, Texas on April 17, 1884, to Rudolph Frank and Rachel "Rae" Jacobs, who were both of German-Jewish descent.
+The family moved to Brooklyn when Leo was three months old.
 He attended New York City public schools and graduated from Pratt Institute in 1902.
 He then attended Cornell University, where he studied mechanical engineering.
+At Cornell, Frank was a member of the H. Morse Stephens Debate Club.
 After graduating in 1906, he worked briefly as a draftsman and as a testing engineer.

-At the invitation of his uncle Moses Frank, Leo traveled to Atlanta for two weeks in late October 1907 to meet a delegation of investors for a position with the National Pencil Company, a manufacturing plant in which Moses was a major shareholder.
+At the invitation of his uncle Moses Frank, Leo traveled to Atlanta for two weeks in late October 1907, to meet a delegation of investors for a position with the National Pencil Company, a manufacturing plant in which Moses was a major shareholder.
 Frank accepted the position, and traveled to Germany to study pencil manufacturing at the Eberhard Faber pencil factory.
 After a nine-month apprenticeship, Frank returned to the United States and began working at the National Pencil Company in August 1908.
 Frank became superintendent of the factory the following month, earning $180 per month plus a portion of the factory's profits.

 Frank was introduced to Lucille Selig shortly after he arrived in Atlanta.
 She came from a prominent, upper-middle class Jewish family of industrialists who, two generations earlier, had founded the first synagogue in Atlanta.
 They married in November 1910.
 Frank described his married life as happy.

 In 1912, Frank was elected president of the Atlanta chapter of the B'nai B'rith, a Jewish fraternal organization.
 The Jewish community in Atlanta was the largest in the Southern United States, and the Franks belonged to a cultured and philanthropic community whose leisure pursuits included opera and bridge.
 Although the Southern United States was not specifically known for its antisemitism, Frank's northern culture and Jewish faith added to the sense that he was different.

 Murder of Mary Phagan

 Phagan's early life

-Mary Phagan was born on June 1, 1899, into an established Georgia family of tenant farmers.
+Mary Phagan was born on June 1, 1899, into a Georgia family of tenant farmers.
 Her father died before she was born.
 Shortly after Mary's birth, her mother, Frances Phagan, moved the family back to their hometown of Marietta, Georgia.
 During or after 1907, they again relocated to East Point, Georgia, in southwest Atlanta, where Frances opened a boarding house.
-Mary Phagan left school at age 10 to work part-time in a textile mill.
+Phagan left school at age 10 to work part-time in a textile mill.
 In 1912, after her mother married John William Coleman, the family moved into the city of Atlanta.
 That spring, Phagan took a job with the National Pencil Company, where she earned ten cents an hour operating a knurling machine that inserted rubber erasers into the metal tips of pencils, and worked 55 hours per week.
 She worked across the hallway from Leo Frank's office.